moubi/blog/content/blog/render-props-vs-hooks/index.md

 ---
-title: "Render props vs hooks"
+title: "Render Props vs Hooks"
 date: "2020-06-23"
 description: "Who said render props are obsolete?
 The good old pattern is still valid for the common use case where hooks may not always be the right choice."
 featuredImage: "twitter-card.png"